-While it is important to note that no device can replace the advice of a qualified medical professional and a comprehensive safety plan, advances in wearable technology allow users to stay on top of certain medical conditions and receive help more quickly.
-Medical alert companies are adopting smartwatch technology, allowing for more effective safety monitoring for seniors.
+While it is important to note that no device can replace the advice of a qualified medical professional and a comprehensive safety plan, advances in wearable technology allow users to stay on top of certain medical conditions and receive emergency help more quickly.
+Medical alert companies are starting to adopt smartwatch technology as well, allowing for more effective safety monitoring for seniors.

-2. Combine health data collection with medical alert technology
+2. Combining health data collection with medical alert technology

 A normal resting heart rate for adults is between 60 and 100 beats per minute.
 If your heart rate repeatedly falls outside this range while at rest, it can be a sign of a medical condition.
-With advanced pulse monitoring features, smartwatches can pick up on abnormal heart rate patterns and alert users if the rate falls outside of the healthy range.
-In several reported cases, smartwatch wearers did not feel the symptoms of a low or high heart rate, but a pulse alert from their device prompted them to seek medical attention to diagnose a serious, potentially fatal underlying problem.
+With advanced pulse monitoring features, smartwatches can pick up on abnormal heart rate patterns and alert users if their pulse falls outside of the healthy range.

-Sometimes, when an accident or emergency happens, it is impossible to get to the phone, let alone unlock it and make a call for help.
-Smartwatches offer the ability to call for help with the press of a single button without having the phone close at hand.
-Some models even offer separate cell service for the smartwatch, so your phone doesn’t need to be in Bluetooth range to make a phone call from the watch.
-In addition, several smartwatches offer quick access to medical information for first responders, allowing them to make critical lifesaving decisions without the need to unlock a phone or access medical records.
+When an accident or emergency occurs, it is sometimes impossible to get to the phone, let alone unlock it and make a call for help.
+Smartwatches offer the ability to call for help with the press of a single button, eliminating the need to fumble or search for a phone.

-5. Track the electrical activity of your heart
+5. Tracking the electrical activity of your heart

 6. Remind you to stay active

-10. Connect your watch to health metrics that matter to you
+10. Connecting your watch to health metrics you need

-With the ability to monitor our health and safety and call for help if needed, smartwatches are becoming more important tools to help keep us safe and healthy.
+With the ability to monitor our health and safety and call for help if needed, smartwatches are becoming more important tools to not only keep us safe but to improve our overall health.
 If you are in the market for a smartwatch or wearable safety alert system, be sure to look for the health and safety features that are most important to you.
-While these devices cannot replace professional medical advice or a detailed safety plan, they can be a valuable–and sometimes lifesaving–addition to consider.
+While these devices cannot replace professional medical advice or a detailed safety plan, they can be an invaluable - and sometimes life-saving - tool.